rakshit087/Contributor-Roadmap/Docz/README.md

 ## First Contributor

+We are so excited to know of your interest in contributing to Docz!🎉

+Learning and exploring works best when you work as a team.
+We would want to invite you to be part of the **Explorer's Cohort**!
+Please fill this [form](https://aviyel.typeform.com/to/w2mzeA97) to connect with fellow explorers.

+If you would need help at any stage of this roadmap, feel free to ping your queries to [Aviyel's World Discord Server](https://discord.gg/mB5w2D59za) or [setup a call](https://calendly.com/siddharthshiv/first-contributor-catchup-docz) with us :grinning:

 1. Hear from the maintainers, Pedro & Renato, about the product and the journey [here](https://www.youtube.com/watch?v=B7IPwnGd7nQ&list=PLQEGxqpF0XxZpDsPZFASuTT9wNZZkpqEE&index=1).

 2. Community is the backbone of open-source.
 Start your journey by saying Hi to the community:
     - [Docz Slack Community](https://docz-workspace.slack.com/join/shared_invite/enQtNzc4ODc2ODA3NzUxLWI0ZmYwY2NhNjhkNDFjN2UzYzlmMDcwZjQyZGY4MWQ1NmQwZDVlZDE4MmE3N2I4MWRjZTAxZjY4ODk4NGMzZjg#/shared-invite/email)
     - [Aviyel's World Discord Server](https://discord.gg/mB5w2D59za)

 3. Essentials of Git (just in case you'd need it):
     - [Cheat Sheet on FreeCodeCamp](https://www.freecodecamp.org/news/a-simple-git-guide-and-cheat-sheet-for-open-source-contributors/)
     - [Cheat Sheet on Github Education](https://education.github.com/git-cheat-sheet-education.pdf)
     - Not feeling confident yet?
 [Let's make a real quick contribution](https://github.com/firstcontributions/first-contributions)

 4. Programming Fundamentals:
    - Languages
      - JavaScript